Types Of Complaints

 - Improper Seizure: The seizure of one's property without the permission of the owner/possessor or a warrant.
 The courts have granted exceptions to a seizure without a search warrant and each specific incident should be reviewed.

-- Discrimination: Contact or action by an officer that was motivated by the race of a person.
+- Discrimination: Contact or action by an officer that was motivated by the race, sex, gender or age of a person.

 - Use of Force: Officer(s) use of some type of force whether physical, instrumental, or physical contact restricting the movement of a person.

 - Excessive Force: Officer(s) use of some type of force whether physical or by instrument that is beyond what is reasonably necessary.

 Citizens can file a complaint in person, by telephone, by mail, or on our website.
 CCA will accept complaints on behalf of third parties.

 All complaints within CCA's jurisdiction will be investigated and assigned to an investigator within 48 business hours.
 Each complaint, excluding allegations of criminal misconduct against an officer, will be directed to CCA regardless of where it was filed initially.